How much water to drink per day

 Add 500 ml per hour of exercise

-During exertion, you lose 0.5 to 1.5 liters of sweat per hour depending on intensity and heat.
+During exercise, you lose 0.5 to 1.5 liters of sweat per hour depending on intensity and heat.
 Add at least 500 ml per hour of moderate exercise.
-For intense workouts or in hot weather, increase this to 750 ml-1 liter.
+For intense training or hot weather, go up to 750 ml-1 liter.

 3